-Postfix is a cross-platform, popular MTA that was designed and developed by Wietse Zweitze Venema for his mail server while working at IBM research department.
+Postfix is a cross-platform, popular MTA that was designed and developed by Wietse Zweitze Venema for his mail server while working at the IBM research department.

-It was primarily developed as an alternative to well known and popular Sendmail MTA.
-Postfix runs on Linux, Mac OSX, Solaris and several other Unix-like operating systems.
+It was primarily developed as an alternative to well-known and popular Sendmail MTA.
+Postfix runs on Linux, Mac OSX, Solaris, and several other Unix-like operating systems.